deepakalevoor2/ai_agentic_sdlc/req_build.md

-Build Web app Snake and Ladder Game using Python and Flask
+Build Web app Snake and Ladder Game using Python with FastAPI as backend and create a nice UI with Tailwind CSS and NextJS for front end